Angela Galea

 receiving a Universality place from FINA.
 She lowered a Maltese record and posted her entry time of 1:03.62 from GSSE in Valletta, held a year before the Olympics.
 She participated in the same heat as Sydney against five other swimmers, including 16-year-old Kateryna Zubkova of Ukraine.
-Despite of good recovery in the last 50 metres, Galea came up short in fourth place with a time of 1:05.47, just a 3.25-second margin behind winner Zubkova.
+Despite a good recovery in the last 50 metres, Galea came up short in fourth place with a time of 1:05.47, just a 3.25-second margin behind winner Zubkova.
 Galea failed to advance into the semifinals, as she placed thirty-sixth overall on the first day of preliminaries.